BenGriffiths/pdo-mysqli-pagination/README.md

+# Notice

+This package is no longer maintained - I have also removed the License.

 # PDO and MySQLi PHP Pagination Class

 PDO MySQLi Pagination class is a PHP pagination class that will work with either PDO, or MySQLi.
 The outputted pagination is served in an Unordered List, and the options are extensive.